Cord Blood Banking Options

 Waterbirth: Most mamas who give birth at Best Start chose a waterbirth.
 If you have a waterbirth and would like cord blood to be collected, it is usually necessary for you to exit the water 1-2 minutes after birth and sit on the sides of the tub so that blood can drain with gravity into the collection bag for about 10 minutes.

-Delayed Cord Clamping: Our Best Start standard of care is to keep newborns attached to their cords until the cord has stopped pulsing, so that baby may receive all of his or her blood (about 5-10 minutes after birth).
+Optimal ‘Delayed’ Cord Clamping: Our Best Start standard of care is to keep newborns attached to their cords until the cord has stopped pulsing, so that baby may receive all of his or her blood (about 10 minutes after birth).
 If you plan to have cord blood collected, the cord will be cut around 1-2 minutes after the birth before the cord stops pulsing so that blood is able to be collected.

-At Best Start Birth Center, our clinical judgment aligns with national guidelines regarding cord blood banking; we encourage you to read the following handouts:
+At Best Start Birth Center, our clinical judgment aligns with national guidelines, which emphasize that there is currently no evidence for private cord blood banking unless a family member has a current medical need; we encourage you to read the following handouts: